wp-plugins/pwaplusphp/readme.txt

 == Changelog ==

+= 0.4 =
+* New option allows for different size album and photo thumbnails
+* New options to set trim length for descriptions and captions via settings panel
+* Re-designed install panel with settings in groups
+* Forced "always" caption mode for IE6 users when using "hover" caption mode

 = 0.3 =
 * Beta version - added filter functionality to shortcode and caption display options in gallery view